+Previous FRB classification studies were largely based on early samples such as Catalog 1 and were therefore limited by small sample sizes, particularly for repeating sources, hindering a comprehensive statistical characterization of their properties.
+The release of Catalog 2 expands the sample size by nearly an order of magnitude, enabling robust tests of earlier results and systematic analyses of repeating FRBs.
+Using this expanded dataset, we apply unsupervised machine learning methods with multi-dimensional observational parameters to re-examine FRB classification and explore statistical distinctions and connections between repeating and nonrepeating FRBs, thereby providing new statistical insights into the physical origins of FRBs.

-The structure of our paper is as follows: In Section~\ref{sec:data}, we describe the data set from Catalog 2 used in this study, along with the implementation of the UMAP algorithm and its parameter settings.
-In Section~\ref{sec:resu}, we present the UMAP clustering results for repeating and non-repeating FRBs from Catalog 2, along with a detailed comparison of parameter distributions for the reclassified sources and an analysis of the distinctions between typical and atypical repeaters.
-A brief summary and discussion are provided in Section~\ref{sec:concl}.
-In this work, we adopt the cosmological parameters $H_{0}=67.66$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm b}=0.04897$, $\Omega_{\rm m}=0.3111$, and $\Omega_{\Lambda}=0.6874$ from the {\tt Planck 2018} results \citep{Planck:2018vyg}.
+The structure of our paper is as follows: In Sec.~\ref{sec:data}, we describe the data set from Catalog 2 used in this study, along with the implementation of the UMAP algorithm and its parameter settings.
+In Sec.~\ref{sec:resu}, we present the UMAP clustering results for repeating and nonrepeating FRBs from Catalog 2, along with a detailed comparison of parameter distributions for the reclassified sources and an analysis of the distinctions between typical and atypical repeaters.
+A brief summary and discussion are provided in Sec.~\ref{sec:concl}.
+In this work, we adopt the cosmological parameters $H_{0}=67.66$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm b}=0.04897$, $\Omega_{\rm m}=0.3111$, and $\Omega_{\Lambda}=0.6874$ from the {\tt Planck 2018} results \cite{Planck:2018vyg}.

-\section{DATA AND ALGORITHM PARAMETERS}
+\section{Data and algorithm parameters}

-\subsection{Data Sample Selection}
+\subsection{Data sample selection}